joaonrb/lily/README.md

 About
 -----
 The **Lily** is a webframework(still very simple) using Go language.
-Is not(yet) a MVC framework since it don't include models or views.
-So, in order to use ORM models or template engines you have to choose from the 3rd parties.
-I will not sugest any since I don't know much but feel free to add here some.
+In this stage is more a wrapper of very good tools for web development organized in VMC paradigm.

 Lily was inspired in Django framework.
 In particular the way contexts may flow between diferent stages of the request processing before arrive and after leaving the controller.
 Throught middlewares, Django make this behaviour very